Last updated on 19 October 2020

 - You are suspected to suffer from heart disease such as heart failure, heart valve dysfunction or a heart attack

 - Your newborn baby has a suspected heart defect

 There are several different types of echocardiogram, including:

 - Trans-thoracic – The doctor places the ultrasound device on your chest

 - Fetal – The doctor places the ultrasound device on your belly to check for heart problems in the fetus

 - Trans-oesophageal – The doctor inserts an ultrasound device into your throat and down your gullet.
 This requires sedation and cardiac monitoring

 - 3D echocardiogram – Some trans-thoracic and trans-oesophageal machines can create 3D images of your heart.
 This is useful before heart valve surgery, or to assess heart defects in babies

 - Stress echocardiogram – It is similar to the trans-thoracic echocardiogram, except that in addition, the doctor will repeat the scan after the heart has been adequately stressed (induced by treadmill exercise or medication).
 This is more sensitive and precise than a normal ECG treadmill, and has a unique ability to pick out additional problems such as heart valve dysfunction during stress

 Unlike x-rays, echocardiograms don’t use radiation.
 They are generally considered very safe.
 You won’t need to do anything special to prepare, unless you’re having a trans-oesophageal echocardiogram, in which case you may need to avoid eating for a few hours before the test.
 You might also have a slight sore throat after this procedure.

 Your doctor will check the results and recommend appropriate treatment if they find evidence of heart damage, heart defects or valve problems.

-A computer tomography (CT) scan of the heart uses information from multiple x-rays obtained rapidly to produce an 3D image of the body.
+A computer tomography (CT) scan of the heart uses information from multiple x-rays obtained rapidly to produce a 3D image of the heart.
 Coronary CT angiograms are just one type of CT scan to check for problems with the heart.
 Others include: